forbole/big-dipper-2.0-cosmos/README.md

   },
 ```

-- Turn `desmosProfile` if your chain uses the desmos profile
+- Turn `desmosProfile` on if your chain uses the desmos profile
-- Turn `forboleX` if your chain uses `Forbole X`
+- Turn `forboleX` on if your chain uses `Forbole X`

 4) `npm run dev`